Textualize/textual/docs/widgets/digits.md

 ## Example

-Here's a simple examples to display a few digits of PI:
+The following example displays a few digits of Pi:

 === "Output"